elimelt/notes/designing-data-intensive-applications/ch1-reliable-scalable-and-maintainable-applications.md

 There is no generic solution.
 Scale based on access patterns, not on data size.

 ### Maintainability
 **Operability:** make it easy for operations teams to keep the system running smoothly.
 Make common tasks easy, and preferably automatic.
-Good monitering is also crucial.
+Good monitoring is also crucial.

 **Simplicity:** make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
 Manage complexity with abstraction.